winitzki/scall/tutorial/programming_dhall.md

 ### Monads with recursive types

-We have already seen that `List` is a monad.
+Most often used monads that have recursive types are the list-like and the tree-like monads.

+Examples of list-like monads are the standard `List` and the non-empty list.

+#### The `List` monad

-However, `List` is a built-in type in Dhall.
-It is instructive to see how one would implement the list monad in Dhall code without using the built-in `List`.
+Although `List` is a built-in type in Dhall, it is instructive to see how one would implement the list monad in Dhall code without using the built-in `List`.

 The type constructor equivalent to `List a` was defined before as `CList` via the general Church encoding method.
 Let us instead write an equivalent definition in the curried form (`ListC`), together with data constructors `nilC` and `consC`: